 In a video appearance in August 2012, a top operative for the Knights, Servando Gomez, alias “La Tuta,” described his organization as “a brotherhood, founded by a set of statutes and codes,” dedicated to protecting the people of Michoacan from organized crime, and singled out the Zetas as one of the criminal groups “causing terror” in the country.

 At the end of 2012, the Knights welcomed incoming President Enrique Peña Nieto with “narcomanta” banners offering to lay down their arms if Peña Nieto kept his campaign promises.
 However, it was widely derided as not being a serious offer.

 The killing of the cartel’s leader El Chayo and their second-in-command, Enrique “El Kike” Plancarte in the span of just a few weeks in March 2014 left the Knights Templar’s leadership largely debilitated.
 Offensives against the cartel — by vigilante groups as well as state security forces — has reduced their power and influence in the region.
 La Tuta took over the cartel’s central command until he was captured in February 2015 by Mexican security forces.

 In June 2017, one of the last alleged leaders of the Knights Templar, Ignacio Rentería Andrade, alias “El Cenizo,” was arrested by Mexican security forces in Michoacán.
-His arrest effectively solidified the group’s demise.

 The Knights were headed by La Tuta, the charismatic leader who frequently used social media to increase his notoriety.
 However, it is unclear who, if anyone, is waiting in the wings to replace La Tuta since his capture in February 2015.
 It is unclear who the primary leader of the group was between 2015 and 2017.
 However, “El Cenizo” reportedly had the largest territorial leadership of the group before his arrest.